Namibia at a Glance

 Mining and Industry

-Namibia’s industrial sector provides jobs for 22.4% of the people working in Namibia and accounts for 29.6% of the country’s GDP.
+Namibia’s industrial sector provides jobs for 22.4% of the people working in Namibia and accounts for 11.5% of the country’s GDP.
 Mining is Namibia’s most important industrial activity.
 Diamonds are its most lucrative export, although the onshore supply is dwindling, and the costs of mining diamonds offshore is cutting into profits.
-Namibia is the world’s fourth-largest producer of uranium.
+Namibia is the world’s fifth-largest producer of uranium.
 Mining operations also extract zinc, gold, and other minerals from Namibian soil.

-The government is currently pursuing a land reform process with plans to resettle landless black Namibians.
+The government is currently pursuing a land reform process with plans to resettle landless native black Namibians.
 Namibia’s main agricultural products are millet, sorghum, peanuts, grapes, livestock, and fish.
 The country’s fishing operations are concentrated at Walvis Bay, as it is the country’s only sizeable natural harbor.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.